Hank Patterson

 Elmer Calvin "Hank" Patterson (October 9, 1888 – August 23, 1975) was an American actor and musician.
 He is known foremost for playing two recurring characters on three television series - stableman Hank Miller on Gunsmoke and farmer Fred Ziffel on both Petticoat Junction and Green Acres.

 Early life

 Patterson was born in Springville, Alabama, one of seven children of Green Davis Patterson, an insurance agent, and Mary Isabell "Mollie" Newton Patterson.
 By the 1890s, his family had moved to Taylor, Texas, where he spent most of his boyhood and attended school through eighth grade.
-In 1917, he registered for a World War I draft card in Lubbock County, Texas.
+In 1917, he was registered for World War I in Lubbock County, Texas.

 Patterson had intended to be a serious pianist, but instead became a vaudeville piano player.
 By the end of the 1920s, he moved to California.
 He entered the movie business as an actor during the 1930s.
 His earliest identified screen work was an uncredited appearance in the Roy Rogers' Western film The Arizona Kid (1939).